King Endowment Fund

 “Marilyn and I are simply delighted to see our endowment activated with this bursary and very pleased to see the additional matching donations/bursary as well.
 We wish the recipients good wishes and success in whatever project that is selected.” -Wally King

 Two bursaries of $3,500 each are awarded each spring.
-The next round of applications will open in December 2018.
+Applications for 2019 are now open and due by February 8th.
 Information about the bursaries and an application form can be found below.

 Please contact Sarah Koetsier by email at firstname.lastname@example.org or phone at 416-440-1519 x 102 with any questions.

-Any artist, scientist, writer, academic, poet, musician, playwright, curator, or person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its communities, its history, natural environment or its culture.
+Any person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its natural environment, culture or history; (e.g. artist, scientist, academic or writer).

 Applicants must be of the age of majority in the province/state in which they reside.
 Georgian Bay Land Trust staff, board, advisors and bursary jurors may not apply.